tubalcaine/cliquery/README.md

 # cliquery

-Some perl code to run and then check client queries
+BigFix

+This code will run any and all client relevance queries put on stdin or in files given on the command line against ALL computers in a BigFix deployment.

+XML files provide configuration settings.
+Sample XML and a query text file are provided.

+USE WITH CARE!
+This sends a lot of activity out!